Bedford’s Historic Destination

 Tea Room

-The Tea Room will reopen on the 1st of July.
+The Tea Room is CLOSED, but will reopen for the summer of 2025.

-We will be open seven days a week during the summer to serve our delicious oatcakes alongside a pot of tea and, if you desire, ice cream.
+We are hoping to continue to be open seven days a week during the summer to serve our delicious oatcakes alongside a pot of tea and, if you desire, ice cream.

 Our Latest Announcements